alexis-gss/github-workflows/README.md

 # Documentation

 You can find all the documentation of this project on this link : [Github Workflows documentation](https://docs-github-workflows.alexis-gousseau.com).

+# Contributing

+### Create a task

+You can create a [new issue](https://github.com/alexis-gss/github-workflows/issues/new/choose) with a specific templates : bug or feature.

+Once your code is working, please verify that your code is following the same coding standards.

+### Fixing a Bug

+When fixing a bug please make sure to test it in several browsers.
+If you are not able to do so, mention that in a PR comment, so other contributors can do it.

+### Proposing a Change

+When implementing a feature please create an issue first explaining your idea and asking whether there's need for such a feature.
+Remember the script's core philosophy is to stay simple and minimal, doing one thing and doing it right.

 # Changelog